dpasca/portfolio/proj_xpsvr.md

 I was the sole developer on this project.
 The main tasks were:

-- Writing the game engine responsible based on OpenGL and OpenAL
+- Writing the game engine based on OpenGL and OpenAL
 - Physically Based shaders, IBL and CSM (Cascaded Shadow Maps)
 - Underlying rigid-body physics engine
 - Flight model for the airplane and missiles